Dog vaccinations are a fact of life for Weimaraner owners, but did you know that you might not be required to give every shot to your puppy or dog?

 The best way to determine if a vaccine is necessary for your dog is by requesting that your vet run a blood titer.

-This test will reveal the level of various substances like antibodies, present in your dog’s body, insuring that any medication your dog receives, is actually required.
+This test will reveal the level of various substances like antibodies, present in your dog’s body.
+A titer will tell you if your dog actually need to be vaccinated.

-Especially if you have concerns or your dog has had a reaction to a vaccine, you can ask that your vet do this kind of test to see if your dog really needs the vaccination.
+This is especially important if your dog has had a reaction to a vaccine.
+You can ask that your vet do this kind of test to see if your dog really needs the vaccination.

 Rabies is required by law, so your vet won’t agree to testing your dog and skipping this vaccination.